Holly-Horwood/holiday_helper/README.md

 ### **Other resources:**

 **Stack Exchange**
-- Geo.js was found here coutesy of gatadeoro and converted from Python code to Javascript for use in this project. https://gis.stackexchange.com/questions/225065/converting-nztm-new-zealand-transverse-mercator-to-lat-long
+- Geo.js was found here courtesy of gatadeoro and converted from Python code to Javascript for use in this project. https://gis.stackexchange.com/questions/225065/converting-nztm-new-zealand-transverse-mercator-to-lat-long

 **Stack Overflow**
 - Used as a resource when needing help or guidance, mostly with Javascript.

-**W3C Markup & CSS Valiadators**
+**W3C Markup & CSS Validators**
 - Used to check validity of HTML and CSS code used in this project.

 **JSHint**